SideScrollUI/VideoGamesDB/README.md

 # VideoGamesDB
 ---
-VideoGamesDB is a sample application using the [SideScroll](https://github.com/SideScrollUI/SideScroll) UI framework for AvaloniaUI.
+VideoGamesDB is a sample application using the [SideScroll](https://github.com/SideScrollUI/SideScroll) UI framework for Avalonia.

 # SideScroll
 * .NET Cross Platform UI Framework that can run on any Windows, MacOS, or Linux system